FrewtyPebbles/Jagged/README.md

  - *Back-Parsing* - This lets you parse your code backwards using the ***^*** keyword.

  - *String Write Variables* - To call variables to write to, you reference them as a string literal.
 This means you can also write to variables specified by the return value of functions.
- - *Argumentless Function Calling* - Some standard library functions can be called with no arguments and exhibit special behavior.
+ - *Argumentless Function Calling* - Some standard library functions can be called with no arguments and exhibit diferent behavior.
 For instance: if the _input_ function is called without any arguments it will return the inputted value without storing it in a variable.
 It will also return the inputted value if there is a variable provided.

 # Standard Functionality